gabrielsyphan/Design-Pattern/README.md

 # java-design-pattern
-Just a repository of projects to apply my study of design pattern
+Repository of projects to apply my study of design pattern